hightechu/hightechu-2019-academy-cohort-2-giftme/js/README.md

 # JS Folder :hatched_chick:

-Add all you js files in this folder :dolphin:
+Add all your js files in this folder :dolphin: